We take a tour of this tasteful Mumbai apartment belonging to filmmaker Rajesh Krishnan and his wife Sumi, designed by designer Richa Bahl

 Sumi and Richa traveled to Kerala to source furniture for the apartment.
 It was also a way for the latter to bring a little bit of Kerala back and incorporate it into the décor, given that Sumi and Rajesh both hail from there.

 “Richa is great with putting things together, sourcing and marrying the traditional and modern,” says Sumi.
-The furniture, sourced from Thailand, Kerala and Delhi, brings this fusion of styles alive.
+The furniture, sourced from Thailand, Kerala and Delhi, brings this fusion of styles to life.

 The couple and their two children travel extensively whenever school holiday schedules permit and souvenirs picked up from these travels find their way inevitably into nooks and corners.
 “The mantle, the bar and the niches are filled with things we have collected over the years,” laughs Sumi.